 According to Álvarez Bravo, Modotti divided her career as a photographer into two distinct categories: “Romantic” and “Revolutionary”.
 So, these two lines can be clearly seen in her work.

-Prior to the exhibition in the USA, the work of Modotti was shown all around the world, including several exhibitions in Europe.
+Prior to the exhibition in the USA, the work of Modotti was shown all over the world, including several exhibitions in Europe.
 Today the average price of a Moddoti´s print range in the hundreds of thousands of US dollars.

 Below some of my favorite Modotti’s images:

-Woman with Olla (Mujer Con Olla), this is one of most representative images of Moddoti, probably taken in Tehuantepec, Oaxaca, Mexico where she photographed several local women of that region of Mexico.
+Woman with Olla (Mujer Con Olla), this is one of the most representative images of Moddoti, taken in Tehuantepec, Oaxaca, Mexico where she photographed several local women of that region of Mexico.
 The delicate composition and forms in this image along with the subtle framing of the woman’s profile in the background make it very special.

 Mother and Child (Madre e Hijo), as all Modotti’s works this image has a delicate composition besides of being representative of the strong character of the “Tehuanas” — that is the generic term to refer to the native women of that region.